^

 Who to contact?

-Treatment of renal tubular acidosis (proximal form) is the use of large doses of sodium bicarbonate.
+Treatment of renal tubular acidosis (proximal form) consists of using large doses of sodium bicarbonate.
 It is also possible to use citrate mixtures.
-It is advisable to combine sodium hydrogencarbonate with thiazide-like diuretics, but the latter sometimes exacerbate hypokalemia - in these cases, simultaneous administration of potassium preparations is necessary.
+It is advisable to combine sodium bicarbonate with thiazide-like diuretics, however, the latter sometimes aggravate hypokalemia - in these cases, simultaneous administration of potassium preparations is necessary.

-Treatment of renal tubular acidosis (distal form) consists in the appointment of bicarbonates.
-Renal tubular acidosis with hyperkalemic variants requires the administration of preparations of mineralocorticoids and loop diuretics.
+Treatment of renal tubular acidosis (distal form) consists of administration of bicarbonates.
+Renal tubular acidosis with hyperkalemic variants requires administration of mineralocorticoids and loop diuretics.